wata727/metric_fu/README.md

 - try adding metric_fu to your Gemfile and bundling.
 - file a ticket on the issues page.

+MetricFu is cryptographically signed.
+To be sure the gem you install hasn't been tampered with:
+- Add my public key (if you haven't already) as a trusted certificate `gem cert --add <(curl -Ls https://raw.github.com/metricfu/metric_fu/master/certs/bf4.pem)`
+- `gem install metric_fu -P HighSecurity`
+- This may cause installation to fail if non-signed dependent gems are also being installed.

 ## Usage

 From your application root.
 Running via Rake is still supported.